KhronosGroup/Vulkan-ValidationLayers/docs/synchronization_usage.md

 To debug synchronization validation issues (all platforms):

 - Create a debug callback with `vkCreateDebugUtilsMessengerEXT` with the `VK_DEBUG_REPORT_ERROR_BIT_EXT` set.
 - Enable synchronization as noted above.
-On Linux and Windows this can be simplified by enabling Synchronization Validation using [Vulkan Configurator (vkconfig)](https://vulkan.lunarg.com/doc/sdk/latest/windows/vkconfig.html)
+On Linux and Windows this can be simplified by enabling Synchronization Validation using [Vulkan Configurator (vkconfig)](https://vulkan.lunarg.com/doc/sdk/latest/windows/vkconfig.html).
 - Set a breakpoint in the debug callback and run your application in the debugger.
 - The callback will be called when a `vkCmd`... command with a hazard is recorded.

 On Windows, Synchronization Validation can be run using just vkconfig and the debugger without defining a callback:

-*   In vkconfig
+*   In vkconfig.
-    *   Enable Synchronization Validation
+    *   Enable Synchronization Validation.
-    *   Select 'Debug Actions' 'Break' and 'Debug Output'
+    *   Select 'Debug Actions' 'Break' and 'Debug Output'.
-*   Debug application in Visual Studio
+*   Debug application in Visual Studio.
 *   Hazard messages will appear in the debugger output window and the debugger will break (in the validation layer code)  when a `vkCmd`... command with a hazard is recorded.